sam-3115/RealSense-OpenPose-3D/Camera Coordinate system and verification/Readme.md

 # 🎯 Camera Coordinate System & Origin
-# Measurement Verification Using RealSense Depth Camera
+# 🎯Measurement Verification Using RealSense Depth Camera
 ---
 ## 🧠 Overview
 This document explains how the **Intel RealSense Depth Camera** defines its **3D coordinate system**, how the **origin** is placed, and how image coordinates (pixels) relate to real-world 3D coordinates (X, Y, Z).